 After weight loss or pregnancy, it can be difficult to get your body to bounce back.
 Despite a concerted effort with your exercise regime and a good diet, sometimes excess skin just won’t shift.
 Some of the benefits include:

 When it’s time for you to leave hospital, you will be given a follow-up appointment with your consultant and a date for your stitch removal.You will need to plan up to two weeks off work so you can recover comfortably at home.
 It takes up to six weeks to fully recover.
 Do not drive until fully confident behind the wheel, remember to check your insurance policy.
 You’ll need to wear a customised corset or tummy control pants to promote healing and reduce swelling for a few weeks.You will be advised on which exercises you can do to improve the tone of your abdominal muscles.

 There should be no need for repeat surgery, but to maintain your new figure you must exercise and eat well.
 If you become pregnant or put on a lot of weight and lose it again, there will be less excess skin than before the operation but you may want to consider another tummy tuck.

-Prices start from £4665, but the cost of your surgery may change as everyone’s treatment plan is tailored to their specific needs.
-For more information or to arrange a consultation call the Helpline for free and professional advice on 0800 917 4922.
+Guide prices are available here.
+Everyone's treatment plant is tailored to their own individual needs.
+For more information, we would be delighted if you wanted to arrange a consultation with us.
+You can call the Helpline for free and professional advice on 0800 917 4922.